duserzym/stl2fem/README.md

 `edge_length_min`, `edge_length_median`, `edge_length_p95`,
 `edge_length_max`, and their `_m` meter-scaled counterparts.

-For the Nikolaisen production workflow, generated Merrill meshes are written to `data/Nikolaisen2022_merrill_msh/` and reports are written to `data/Nikolaisen2022_merrill_msh/_reports/`.
+For the Nikolaisen production workflow, generated meshes are written to `data/Nikolaisen2022_merrill_msh/` and reports are written to `data/Nikolaisen2022_merrill_msh/_reports/`.